|

 at Issus.
 Instead, he decided to spend January through July

-332 B.C. in front of the closed gates of the city Tyre.
+332 B.C. in front of the closed gates of the city

-Similar to Darius III, the
+Similar to Darius III before

-citizens of Tyre were not too alarmed when Alexander was besieging their city.
-Tyre was located on a cozy
+citizens of Tyre were not too alarmed when Alexander set up

 little island half a mile away from the mainland, framed by